gojek/fiber/README.md

     - `endpoint` - proxy endpoint url.
 Example for http `http://your-proxy:8080/nested/path` or  grpc `127.0.0.1:50050`
     - `timeout` - request timeout for dispatching a request.
 Example `100ms`
     - `protocol` - communication protocol.
 Only "grpc" or "http" supported.
+    - `service` - for grpc only, package name and service name.
+Example `fiber.Greeter`
+    - `method` - for grpc only, method name of the grpc service to invoke.
+Example `SayHello`

 - `FAN_OUT` - component, that dispatches incoming request by sending it to each of its registered `routes`.
 Response queue will contain responses of each route in order they have arrived.